-- 1) Completed application shall be filed with the Town Office at least 15 days before a regular meeting of the Board.
+- 1) Completed application shall be filed with the Town Office at least 2 business days before a regular meeting of the Board.
 A completed application shall consist of all data required in these regulations. - 2) All plans will be reviewed for completeness by the Board.
 This review may take place at a regular meeting of the Board, or by a person or persons designated to review plans for completeness prior to submission to the Board.
-If the plan is incomplete, the applicant will need to provide the missing submission items before the Board will vote to accept the application. - 3) Submission and acceptance of an application shall only occur at a regular meeting of the Board after due notification has been given according to RSA 676:4.I(d).
-Acceptance will be by affirmative vote of a majority of the Board members present. - 4) When a Completed Application has been accepted by the Board, the Board shall provide a receipt to the Applicant indicating the date of acceptance which is the start of the 90 day review.
+If the plan is incomplete, the applicant will need to provide the missing submission items before the Board will vote to accept the application. - 3) The board shall, at the next regular meeting or within 30 days following the delivery of the application, for which notice can be given in accordance with RSA 676:4.I(b), determine if the submitted application is complete.
+Acceptance will be by affirmative vote of a majority of the Board members present. - 4) When a Completed Application has been accepted by the Board, the Board shall provide a receipt to the Applicant indicating the date of acceptance which is the start of the 65 day review period.